MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 - **Filtering results** - In this step, developers ensure that the article chunks returned by the vector database are relevant to the query.
 If not, the result is ignored when composing the prompt for the LLM.
 - **Re-ranking** - Rank the article chunks retrieved from the vector store to ensure relevant details live near the edges (beginning and end) of the prompt.
-- **Prompt compression** - Using a small, inexpensive model designed to combine and summarize multiple article chunks into a single, compressed prompt prior to sending it to the LLM.
+- **Prompt compression** - Use a small, inexpensive model to compress and summarize multiple article chunks into a single compressed prompt before sending to the LLM.

 ### Post-completion processing steps

-Post-completion processing occurs after the user's query and all content chunks have been sent to the LLM, as depicted in the following diagram:
+Post-completion processing occurs after the user's query and all content chunks are sent to the LLM, as depicted in the following diagram:

 :::image type="content" source="./media/advanced-rag-post-completion-processing-steps-highres.png" alt-text="Diagram repeating the advanced RAG steps with emphasis on the box labeled post-completion processing steps." :::

-Once the prompt has been completed by the LLM, it's time to validate the completion to ensure that the answer is accurate.
+ Accuracy validation occurs after prompt completion by the LLM.
 A post-completion processing pipeline might include the following steps:

-- **Fact check** - This could take many forms, but the intent is to identify specific claims made in the article that are presented as facts and then to check those facts for accuracy.
-If the fact check step fails, it might be appropriate to re-query the LLM in hopes of a better answer or return an error message to the user.
+- **Fact check** - TThe intent is to identify specific claims made in the article that are presented as facts and then to check those facts for accuracy.
+If the fact check step fails, it might be appropriate to requery the LLM in hopes of a better answer or return an error message to the user.
-- **Policy check** - This is the last line of defense to ensure that answers don't contain harmful content, whether to the user or the organization.
+- **Policy check** - The last line of defense to ensure that answers don't contain harmful content, whether to the user or the organization.

 ## Evaluation

-Evaluating the results of a non-deterministic system isn't as simple as, say, unit or integration tests that most developers are familiar with.
+Evaluating the results of a nondeterministic system isn't as simple as, say, unit or integration tests that most developers are familiar with.
 There are several factors to consider:

 - Are users satisfied with the results they're getting?
 - Are users getting accurate responses to their questions?